Can an employer use a trial period to test whether or not a proposed flexible working arrangement would work?

 The employer must notify the employee of its final decision within three months of an employee's statutory request for flexible working, unless the employer and employee agree a longer time period.
 Therefore, before embarking on a trial period, the parties should agree to extend the statutory time limit under the flexible working procedure (unless the trial period will be completed within the three-month decision period).

 In addition, the employer and employee should document the new working pattern, making clear that it is only a temporary variation to the terms of the employee's contract.
 The written agreement should state the start and end date of the trial period (with the employer reserving the right to cut it short or lengthen it as necessary) and the changes that have been agreed.
-It should record that the employer reserves the right, at the end of the agreed trial period, to require the employee to revert to his or her previous working arrangement.
+It should record that the employer reserves the right, at the end of the agreed trial period, to require the employee to revert to their previous working arrangement.
 The document should be signed by both parties.